 So, the chances are you know someone in your family or friendship group who is a recreational, habitual or a one-time user.
 The effect of cannabis is as varied as the individuals who use it; time may feel like it’s slowing down if you are using it, it can affect your memory, stimulate panic attacks, hallucinations, leave you with the inability to drive safely.
 It can demotivate you, lower your interest and concentration

-when learning new things in education – your job performance may deteriorate, and your motivation become lacklustre.
+when learning new things in education - your job performance may deteriorate, and your motivation becomes lacklustre.